NRAM Ltd Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

-This system optimises the way you can demonstrate to lender panels that you are, and can stay fully compliant with their requirements, with automatic updates on NRAM Ltd’s changes.
-Notwithstanding that utilising COMPLETIONmonitor is not a condition for acceptance on the NRAM Ltd panel, demonstrating you can remain up to date with NRAM Ltd’s Handbook requirements is an excellent support to your panel application and, more importantly, safeguard your panel standing.
+This system assists the way you can demonstrate to lender panels that you are, and can stay fully compliant with their requirements, with alerts on NRAM Ltd’s changes.
+Notwithstanding that utilising this technology is not a condition for acceptance on the NRAM Ltd panel, demonstrating you can remain up to date with NRAM Ltd’s Handbook requirements is an excellent support to your application to their lender panel and, just as importantly, protect your panel standing.

-COMPLETIONmonitor generates real-time alerts, automatically produces regulatory and CQS reports, and will improve your firm's efficiency.
-In addition it is user friendly, cost-effective and, for some firms, leads to reduced PII premiums.
+The software generates real-time alerts, automatically produces compliance and CQS reports, and will improve your firm's efficiency.
+It is also user friendly, cost-effective and, for many firms, leads to reduced PII premiums.

 Find a Law Firm approved by NRAM Ltd

-Banks and building societies often change their requirements.
+Lenders often change their requirements.
 The UK Finance Lenders’ Handbook requirements from NRAM Ltd are not guidelines, they are instructions from a client.
-As with many clients, instructions can change - and they do change, over time:
+As with many clients, instructions can change - and they do change, frequently:

 A Timeline of Policy Changes